Unified model for code-switching speech recognition and language identification based on a concatenated tokenizer: Experimental Setup

 \subsection{Models and Experiments}

-We used the Conformer-RNNT Large model\cite{gulati2020conformer} ($\sim$ 120 M parameters, no external LM) and trained it for 200 epochs using the AdamW optimizer and Noam scheduler with a 20k steps warmup, 0.0015 peak learning rate and 1e-6 min learning rate.
-We performed the following experiments: \begin{itemize} \item \textbf{Monolingual}: We trained monolingual English, Spanish, and Hindi ASR models (see Section \ref{sec:datasets}.
-For each language, we also trained a SPE unigram tokenizer \cite{sennrich2015neural} with a vocabulary of 1024. \item \textbf{Bilingual}: We trained bilingual English-Spanish and English-Hindi models.
-For training the models, we mixed the corresponding monolingual datasets with the general idea of balancing them (over-representing minority dataset).
-We train 2 classes of models, one with aggregate tokenizer (Section \ref{sec:agg_tokenizer}) and another with a regular tokenizer (trained on combined text corpus).
-We further performed an initialization study for both the language pairs - training from scratch vs starting from the either monolingual checkpoint. \item \textbf{Code-Switching (CS)}: We trained CS English-Spanish and English-Hindi models using the synthetic CS data highlighted in section \ref{sec:datasets}.
-We experimented with training from scratch vs the corresponding bilingual (non-CS) model and with aggregate vs regular tokenizer. \item \textbf{Language Identification}: We used the En-Es and En-Hi aggregate tokenizer trained during the Bilingual CS experiments to perform utterance level language identification on the English (en\_us\_test, 647 samples), Spanish (es\_419\_test, 908 samples), and Hindi (hi\_in\_test, 418 samples) speech samples from the FLEURS set \cite{conneau2022fleurs}. \end{itemize}
+We used the Conformer-RNNT Large model\cite{gulati2020conformer} ($\sim$ 120 M parameters, no external LM) and trained it for 200 epochs using the AdamW optimizer and Noam scheduler with a 20k steps warmup, 0.0015 peak learning rate and $10^{-6}$ minimum learning rate.
+We performed the following experiments: \begin{itemize} \item \textbf{Monolingual}: We trained monolingual English, Spanish, and Hindi ASR models (see Section~\ref{ssec:datasets}).
+For each language, we trained an SPE unigram tokenizer \cite{sennrich2015neural} with a vocabulary size of 1024. \item \textbf{Bilingual}: We trained bilingual English-Spanish and English-Hindi models.
+We mixed the monolingual datasets in different ratios with the general idea of over-representing the smaller dataset.
+We trained two classes of models, one with the concatenated tokenizer (Section~\ref{ssec:agg_tokenizer}) and another with a regular (aggregate) tokenizer trained on the combined text corpus in the 1:1 ratio.
+We further performed an initialization study for both language pairs by training from scratch or starting from either monolingual checkpoint. \item \textbf{Code-Switching (CS)}: We trained CS English-Spanish and English-Hindi models using the synthetic code-switching data highlighted in Section~\ref{ssec:datasets}.
+We experimented with training from scratch and also the corresponding bilingual (non-CS) model.
+Further, we investigated using both concatenated and aggregate tokenizers in all the scenarios. \item \textbf{Language Identification}: We used the English-Spanish and English-Hindi concatenated tokenizer trained during the bilingual CS experiments to perform utterance level language identification on the English (en\_us\_test, 647 samples), Spanish (es\_419\_test, 908 samples), and Hindi (hi\_in\_test, 418 samples) speech samples from the FLEURS set \cite{conneau2022fleurs}. \end{itemize}